Enigmatrix/Cobalt/docs/ARCHITECTURE.md

 The SQLite database stores all tracked data and configuration.
 Key entities are:

 - **App**: An actual app on the system.
 Uniquely identified by its AppIdentity, but we use an Id as the Primary Key for performance reasons.
-Icons are stored as blobs.
+Icons are stored in the filesystem, in `%LOCALAPPDATA%\me.enigmatrix.cobalt\icons\*` in release mode and `.\icons\*` in debug mode.
 Notably, when an App is inserted not all fields might be initialized, there will be a slight delay where the Engine finds the actual details to fill in using Resolver.
 But the insertion happens first since we need to insert the session and usage as well.
 - **Session**: To keep track of an app and its window titles.
 A session can be reset if the app is closed or system shutdown.
 Titles are not unique.
 - **Usage**: A single, continuous usage of an app during a session.
 Idling might occur, but that is kept track separately using interaction periods.
 - **InteractionPeriod**: A period of interaction (mouse clicks / keystrokes).
 Once the user spends time idle, an entry is made that ends when the idle begins.